Nexplore Travel

 Next day we got up early morning and went to explore the Kohima Cathedral.
 When we first saw the cathedral the first word that comes to my mind is “Wow, Magnificat ! “.
 It has a wonderful architecture which blends into the hill on which it is situated.
 It was a very big church having a 16 feet high carved wood crucifix, which is one of largest crosses in Asia.
 We walk around the church and enjoy beautiful picture and statues inside the church while admiring the beautiful flowers beside it.

 After visiting Kohima Cathedral we went to visit the Nagaland State Museum.
-It preserves and displays the different rare artefacts, costumes, weapons, utensils, and musical instruments of different cultural groups of Nagaland.
+It preserves and displays the different rare artifact, costumes, weapons, utensils, and musical instruments of different cultural groups of Nagaland.
 Different wooden structures, statues, jewellery and images also displayed there.
 Afterneath, we visited the memorial of A.Z.
 Phizo.
 It is constructed in the memory of Angami Zapu Phizo, which is regarded as the “Father of the Nagas”.

 Next, we went to the Naga Bazar market.
 The market sprawled in its own glory of vivid smells, sounds and colours.
 The market had all sorts of houseware, kitchenware, trendy apparels, accessories and items for kids too.
 It was a shopaholic’s paradise and at the same time, it provided unique edibles like frogs, snails, different fish, etc.